MMesch/MMesch.github.io/posts/2017-07-21-nd-bspline-basis.md

 ---
-title: ND B-Spline Basi Functions with Scipy
+title: ND B-Spline Basis Functions with Scipy
 class: post
+thumbnail: "/images/posts/bspline1d_basis_scipy.png"
 ---

 The following <a href="https://gist.github.com/MMesch/591795afdefe328a3805f02a9d9d1397">gist</a> shows how to extract ND-Bspline basis functions from scipy.